La Catedral, Bohemian Tango Temple

 “We agreed to this when we started, because it was in line with each of our personal philosophies.
 It was something very different at the time, inside the world of tango and tourism, because many people come to Argentina to consume meat,” says Bulacio.

-They know that the place offers the option of vegetarian and vegan food for tourists.”
+They know that the place offers vegetarian and vegan food options for tourists.”

 The stage at La Catedral de Tango milonga and the resident cat